itsolver/msp-marketing-site/src/_posts/2014-09-03-how-to-protect-our-data-in-icloud-from-snoops.markdown

 ---
-date: 2014-09-03 04:24:29+00:00
 title: How to protect our data in iCloud from snoops
 author: angus
 categories:
 - News
-tags:
-- Apple
-- celebrities
-- fappening
-- hacked
-- icloud
-- password
-- security
 ---

 ![Apple iCloud logo](/assets/images/apple-icloud-logo.jpg)
 This week the FBI is investigating an alleged iCloud celebrity hack, labelled The Fappening, after over 400 celebrities nude photos and videos leaked on the image board, 4chan.org/b.
 Apple's iCloud service allows users to store photos and other content and access it from any Apple device.

 According to Mac Daily News, the hack was achieved by a combination of weak passwords, security questions and software bugs that allowed brute-force attacks.
 Before we go on to proactive steps to protect our data in iCloud, here is the media advisory from Apple: